Dipendra-creation/Learn-French/README.md

 License

 This project is licensed under the MIT License.

-Let me know if you want me to save this content into a `README.md` file inside your project directory! 😊
+See the LICENSE file for details.